mb0/xelf-go/doc/value_types.md

 We change ast tokens to use num, char, idxr, keyr again.

-We introduce lit.Num and lit.Char to mirror lit.Int, lit.Str.
-The reason for num to be represented as int is, that anything that discerns floats from ints makes the unambiguous floats, while any int could also be float.
+We introduce lit.Num and lit.Char to mirror lit.Real and lit.Str.
+The ast can still use a real token, because any feature that discerns reals and ints make former match no other type, as a hint for the parser to use ParseInt for num marked tokens.

+The num value however must be backed by a float or it cannot provide a mutable version for all possible values.

 We introduce lit.Vals and lit.KeyVals, which are just dressed up []Val and []KeyVal respectively, that are idxr and keyr values on their own and can be partially reused by list and dict.